mike4aday/SwiftlySalesforce/README.md

     }
 }
 ```
-## Dependent Frameworks
-The great Swift frameworks leveraged by _Swiftly Salesforce_:
-* [PromiseKit](http://promisekit.org) (Version 4): "Not just a promises implementation, it is also a collection of helper functions that make the typical asynchronous patterns we use as iOS developers delightful too."
-* [Alamofire] (Version 4): "Elegant HTTP Networking in Swift"
-* [Locksmith](https://github.com/matthewpalmer/Locksmith): "A powerful, protocol-oriented library for working with the keychain in Swift."

 ## Main Components of Swiftly Salesforce
-* [Salesforce.swift]: This is likely the only file you’ll refer to.
-It’s your Swift interface to the Salesforce Platform, with methods to query, retrieve, update and delete records, and to access [custom Apex REST][Apex REST] endpoints.
+* [Salesforce.swift]: This is your Swift interface to the Salesforce Platform, and likely the only file you’ll refer to.
+It has methods to query, retrieve, update and delete records, and to access [custom Apex REST][Apex REST] endpoints.

 * [Router.swift]: Acts as a '[router](https://littlebitesofcocoa.com/93-creating-a-router-for-alamofire)' for [Alamofire] requests.
 The more important and commonly-used Salesforce [REST API] endpoints are represented as enum values, including one for [custom Apex REST][Apex REST] endpoints.